RosettaCommons/documentation/Residue-Params-file.md

     ICOOR_INTERNAL    A4  179.932453   59.543328    1.238233   A3   A2   A1
     ```

+    And the fields are the following:
+   - Child atom
-    And the fields are the following: Child atom, phi angle (torsion angle between A1, A2, A3, A4), theta angle (improper angle = (180 - (angle between A4, A3, A2))), distance (between A4 and A3), parent atom, angle atom, torsion atom.
+   - phi angle (torsion angle between A1, A2, A3, A4)
+   - theta angle (improper angle = (180 - (angle between A4, A3, A2)))
+   - distance (between A4 and A3)
+   - parent atom
+   - angle atom
+   - torsion atom

 -   **PDB\_ROTAMERS** The path to a PDB file containing ligand rotamers